1,400+ accredited investors · $25K minimums · No annual management fee

 CapitalPad can participate in qualified lower middle market acquisitions with $1M to $2.5M of equity through a single CapitalPad investment vehicle.

-Our typical fit is a profitable U.S. or Canadian company with $1M to $7M of EBITDA, $5M to $30M of enterprise value, and a signed LOI.
+Our typical fit is a profitable U.S. or Canadian company with $1M to $7M of EBITDA, and $5M to $30M of enterprise value.

-We focus predominantly on independent sponsor deals and selectively review searcher-led acquisitions that meet a similar profile.
+We focus predominantly on independent sponsor deals and selectively review post-LOI search fund acquisitions that meet a similar profile.

 CapitalPad for Investors